hanabi/hanabi.github.io/docs/beginner.md

 ## Card Layout

 In this guide, there will be some images to show off the concepts introduced.
-Here's an example card layout:

 <CardLayout1/>